rhuss/log4shell-rmi-poc/README.md

 open http://localhost:8080
 ```

-(or just shift-reload in your browser).
+(or just reload the previous page in your browser).
 The hacked website is returned.

 ## References